aiday-mar/Java_Tutorials/Parallel and Concurrent Programming with Java/README.md

   }
 }
 ```
 Data races and race conditions are different potential probelsm in concurrent programs.
 Data races can occur when two or more threads concurrently access the same memory location.
 For this we need to ensure mutual exclusion for shared resources.
 You can use sleep statements to modify timing and execution order.
-We have the following example :
+We have the following example where we also implented a barrier.
+A barrier prevets a group of threads from proceeding until enough threads have reached the barrier.

 ```
+import java.util.concurrent.locks.*;
+import java.util.concurrent.*;

 class Shopper extends Thread {

   public static int bagsOfChips = 1;
   private static Lock pencil = new ReentrantLock();
+  private static CyclicBarrier fistBump = new CyclicBarrier(10);

   public Shopper(String name) {
     this.setName(name);